 %APPDATA%\Claude\claude_desktop_config.json

-Cursor supports both project-specific and global configurations:
+Cursor supports either project-specific or global configuration:

 .cursor/mcp.json